AllYourBlocks/ChunkWars/detry-updates.md

 ## Source

-The contents of /chunkwars_detry are based on https://github.com/detry7350/ChunkWars/tree/detry
+The basis of the current datapack logic is based on https://github.com/detry7350/ChunkWars/tree/detry

 They are pulled manually and separately because this tree removes our logic.
 We will need both during the merging period.